binary-manu/binary-is-better/_drafts/csplit.md

     csplit test.yaml '/^---$/' '{*}'

+`csplit` also dumps some information to standard output: the sizes of all files produced, one per line.
+So in our case we expect it to print 3
+integers: the sizes of the 3 output files.

 ## File naming

 So far so good, but if we look at the filenames `csplit` constructs for